dustincys/PolishingEnglishWriting/ss.md

 ---
 >Lee, H., & Utkin, V. I. (2007).
 Chattering suppression methods in sliding mode control systems.
 Annual Reviews in Control, 31(2), 179–188. https://doi.org/10.1016/j.arcontrol.2007.08.001

 - ... has `been recognized as` one of the efficient tools to ...
 - ... `is often irritated by` ...
 - ..., however, the origin of the subspace s is unstable, and `it confirms` that the chattering appears in the system with unmodeled dynamics.
 - Therefore, there always exists the possibility that chattering problems `arise` when sliding mode controllers are implemented.

+>Li, H., Yan, W., & Shi, Y. (2017).
+Continuous-time model predictive control of under-actuated spacecraft with bounded control torques.
+Automatica, 75, 144–153. https://doi.org/10.1016/j.automatica.2016.09.024

+- It's assumed that $c_3\neq 0$, which is to ensure that nonlinear system is controllable.
+- In this study, the homogeneous norm $\rho_p^r(x)$ will be written as $\rho(x)$ in case of not causing any confusions.
 ### Some reference format in IEEE Transactions

 |Journal  | Format cited by IEEE transactions|